-Standing mixer with whisk attachment or hand mixer
+Standing mixer with whisk attachment or electric hand mixer

-1. Prepare for Baking: Preheat the oven to 275°F with a rack in the lower third of the oven and heat to 250°F. Line a baking sheet with parchment.
+- Prepare for baking: Arrange a rack in the lower third of the oven and heat to 250°F. Line a baking sheet with parchment paper.
 Trace a 9" circle on the parchment using a cake pan or dinner plate as a guide.
 (If making mini-pavlovas, use drinking glasses as guides.)
 Flip the parchment over.
 Mix the sugar and cornstarch together in a small bowl.
-Mix the vanilla and white vinegar together in a separate bowl.
+Mix the vanilla and vinegar together in a separate bowl.

-2. Whip the Meringue: See the post Whipping Egg Whites for reference on this step.
+- Beat the egg whites: See the post Whipping Egg Whites for reference on this step.
 Place the egg whites in the bowl of a stand mixer fitted with the whisk attachment.
 (Alternatively, use an electric hand mixer and large bowl.)
-Make sure your mixing bowl and beaters are very clean with no residual fat or grease.
+Make sure your bowl and beaters are very clean with no residual fat or grease.
 Beating on low speed, then gradually increase the speed to medium.

-When the egg whites have reached soft peak consistency and the beaters leave trails in the whipped whites, begin adding the sugar a few tablespoons at a time, waiting a few seconds between each addition.
+- Beat in the sugar: When the egg whites have reached soft peak consistency and the beaters leave trails in the whipped whites, begin adding the sugar mixture a few tablespoons at a time, waiting a few seconds between each addition.
 While doing this, gradually increase the speed so that you are at maximum speed once all the sugar has been added.

-Continue whipping until the meringue holds stiff peaks.
+- Beat to stiff peaks: Continue beating until the meringue holds stiff peaks.
 Stop the mixer and sprinkle the vanilla and vinegar over the meringue.
-Beat for another 20 seconds to fully mix.
+Beat for another 20 seconds to fully combine.

-3. Shape the Meringue: Use a spatula to scrape all the meringue onto the parchment in the center of the large parchment circle, or divide among all the circles if making mini meringues.
-Working from the inside out, spread the meringue to fill the circle.
+- Shape the meringue: Use a spatula to scrape all the meringue onto the center of the large parchment circle, or divide among all the circles if making mini meringues.
+Working from the center out, spread the meringue to fill the circle.
 Smooth the sides if desired or leave it in billowy lumps.

-4. Bake the Meringue: Put the meringue in the oven and immediately turn down the heat to 250°F. Make for 60-70 minutes for one large pavlova or 50-60 minutes for mini-pavlovas.
-The pavlovas are done when the outsides are dry to the touch, are very slightly browned, and sound hollow when tapped.
+- Bake the meringue: Bake for 60 to 70 minutes for 1 large pavlova, or 50 to 60 minutes for mini-pavlovas.
+The pavlovas are done when the outsides are dry to the touch.
+The interior of a properly cooked pavlova should be marshmallowy.
 It's fine if cracks form in the crust.

-Turn the oven off, but leave the pavlova inside with the oven door ajar.
-Let sit until the pavlova is completely cooled, or overnight.
+- Cool the meringue: Remove the meringue from the oven and move to a cooling rack.
+Cool completely.
 At this point, the pavlova can be wrapped in plastic or sealed in an airtight container and kept for several days unless your house gets very humid (in which case, eat your pavlova right away!).

-• Do Ahead: The meringue layer can be made several days ahead and kept tightly wrapped in plastic or in an airtight container until you're ready to assemble the pavlova.
+- Make ahead: The meringue layer can be made several days ahead and kept tightly wrapped in plastic or in an airtight container until you're ready to assemble the pavlova.
 However, meringue does not keep well in humid weather.
 Assemble the pavlova right before eating.